Joankurui/myportifolio/README.md

-This is mty portifolio website to showcase my experience and projects
+This is my portifolio website to showcase my experience and projects